SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise4/README.md

 <br>

 Next we need to login to XS Advanced in order to create the UAA service instance.
 This can be done with the following command (confirm with enter).
-Enter the credentials and select the space "DEV".
+You might need to adapt the API URL to your specific system.
+Enter the credentials and select the space "DEV" or "development".

 ```
-xs login -a https://WDFlbmt0749.wdf.sap.corp:30030 --skip-ssl-validation
+xs login -a https://hxehost:39030 --skip-ssl-validation
 ```

 <br>